torbsd/torbsd.github.io/docs/obsd-alix.md

 The [full installation notes](https://ftp.openbsd.org/pub/OpenBSD/6.1/i386/INSTALL.i386) for OpenBSD's 6.1 i386 platform provides all the necessary steps for installation.

 The first step is to ensure the CF card is clean, and doesn't includes any residual data.
+The CF card will be the storage media for the OpenBSD system.

 The [dmesg 8](http://man.openbsd.org/dmesg) command displays the system's message buffer, which in this case shows that the 8GB (or 7815MB) CF card is assigned the /dev/sd2 device: